apache/systemds/docs/python-performance-test.md

 Every time a script executes in `data-gen` mode successfully, we write a `_SUCCESS` file.
 If this file exists we ensures that re-run of the same script is not possible as data already exists.

+TODO : Write about spark & standalone parameters
+TODO : Write about performance test comparison across previous versions

 ### Troubleshooting
 We can debug the performance test by making changes in the following locations based on

-- [utils.py][line 174] In  uncommenting the debug print statement in the function `exec_dml_and_parse_time`.
+- Please see `utils.py` function `exec_dml_and_parse_time`.
+In  uncommenting the debug print statement in the function `exec_dml_and_parse_time`.
 This allows us to inspect the subprocess string being executed.
-- [run_perftest.py][line 329] Changing the verbosity level to `0` allows us to log more information while the script runs.
+- Please see `run_perftest.py`.
+Changing the verbosity level to `0` allows us to log more information while the script runs.
 - Eyeballing the json files generated and making sure the arguments are correct.